Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Acknowledgments

-\bmhead{Acknowledgments} \begin{small} PR thanks J.~Becker~Tjus, F.~Effenberger, H.~Fichtner, R.~Grauer, J.~L\"{u}bke, and L.~Schlegel for valuable discussions on the usage of synthetic turbulence.
+PR thanks J.~Becker~Tjus, F.~Effenberger, H.~Fichtner, R.~Grauer, J.~L\"{u}bke, and L.~Schlegel for valuable discussions on the usage of synthetic turbulence.
 AAS thanks E.~Churazov and S.~Komarov for useful discussions of the ICM and CR physics.
 The authors thank P.~Oh, E.~Quataert, L.~Silva, L.~Turica, D.~Uzdensky, and especially W.~Xu for insightful discussions of CR transport in the ICM.
-We also acknowledge the generous hospitality of the Wolfgang Pauli Institute, Vienna, where these ideas were discussed during the 14th Plasma Kinetics Working Meeting.
+We also acknowledge the generous hospitality of the Wolfgang Pauli Institute, Vienna, where these ideas were discussed during the 14th Plasma Kinetics Working Meeting (2023).

-The work of PR was supported by a Gateway Fellowship.
+The work of PR was initially funded through a Gateway Fellowship and subsequently through the Walter Benjamin Fellowship by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) --- grant number 518672034.
 AFAB's work was supported by a UKRI Future Leaders Fellowship (grant number MR/W006723/1).
 RJE’s work was supported by a UK EPSRC studentship.
 MWK's work was supported in part by NSF CAREER Award No.~1944972.
 The work of AAS and GG was supported in part by a grant from STFC (ST/W000903/1).
 The work of AAS was also supported by a grant from EPSRC (EP/R034737/1) and by the Simons Foundation via a Simons Investigator Award.
 PK was supported by the Lyman Spitzer, Jr. Fellowship at Princeton University.
-UKRI is a Plan S funder, so for the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.\\\ \textbf{Data availability.} The simulation data presented in this paper are available upon reasonable request. \end{small}
+UKRI is a Plan S funder, so for the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.